Don’t you just hate lying awake at night, unable to fall asleep?

 A study conducted on mice showed that this tea increased the GABA levels, which indicates that it can work effectively as a sedative.
 Another study conducted on humans showed that there was a more than forty percent reduction in the symptoms of insomnia when participants drank the tea nightly for a period of two weeks.

 If you’re someone who has trouble falling or staying asleep more than three times a week, then a nightly cup of lemon balm tea can help.
-Here is a great loose leaf lemon balm.
+Here is a great package of dried lemon balm to use for tea.

 Valerian Root Tea